It's More Than Just Grades

 Research experience can provide you with the opportunity to work closely with faculty, learn skills beyond the classroom, use research methods, engage in critical analysis, and problem solving skills.
 Our faculty work on a variety of research projects, which observation or participation in, will allow a better understanding between theory and practice using innovative and creative thinking.

-Getting into pharmacy school is not about accomplishing the perfect checklist.
-It's about truly desiring to be a better person and better future pharmacist.
+Getting into optometry school is not about accomplishing the perfect checklist.
+It's about truly desiring to be a better person and better future optometrist.
 It's a complex process and sometimes, even with the best application, students will not get in.
-Read here to learn more about the process and here to find out more about other areas involved in the journey.
+Read here to learn more about the process.